cthill/LocalSO/README.md

 #### Partially Working
- - mob AI
-   - mob movement is not like the original game
-   - mobs show attack animation but deal no damage
  - clans
    - the original game never fully supported clans, but will display a clan name under the player name.
 It also prevents clanmate pvp.
 I may add clan support through a text-based chat interface.